 Frango Assado à Africana – African roast chicken – Combining roast chicken with a spicy curry sauce influenced by African cuisine, you get this unique African chicken.

 Sardinhas Assadas – Grilled sardines – I loved sardines and very seldom you can get fresh sardines in Singapore markets.
 Grilled simply with salt and pepper, you tasted the freshness of the fish.

 Vanilla Coco Créme Brûlée – creme brûlée, ’nuff said.

 Serradua – Sawdust pudding – There’s no sawdust in this pudding.
 Serradura, also known as sawdust pudding, or Macau pudding, is a well-known dessert of Macau, which shows a layered outlook with a simple combination of whipped cream and crumbled Marie biscuit.

-The restaurant is housed in a 400+ year old building.
+The restaurant is housed in a 100+ year old building (PS: the current manager wrote to say it’s only a century old house).
 Why is it called “Po Chai House”?
 Literally it translates to “House of old ladies”.
 It was used as an old folks home after WWII and when Macau was returned to China, the old folks moved to newer premises, leaving “Po Chai House” vacant.
 It was not until after that the place was refurbished and used as an open space for art and music performances.
 The two old Portuguese buildings are used as cafe and housed Abergue 1601.